-Australian teenage boys are engaging in homophobia at an alarming rate, a study has revealed, harming the mental health of lesbian, gay, bi, trans and intersex youth and placing them at risk of suicide.
+Australian teenage boys are engaging in homophobia at an alarming rate, a study has revealed, harming the mental health of lesbian, gay, bi, trans, intersex and queer youth and placing them at risk of suicide.

 The Stop.
 Think.
 Respect: Left Hand campaign features a cinema ad in which a group of boys bully a left-handed teenager, calling him a “freak”, to highlight the absurdity of discriminating against people just for being themselves.
 The campaign draws an analogy between discriminating against someone because they are left-handed and discriminating against someone who is not heterosexual.